peteroupc/peteroupc.github.io/random.md

 1. the initial state (the seed) which the "random" result will be generated from--
     - is hard-coded,
-    - was entered by the user, or
+    - was entered by the user,
-    - was generated using a statistical or unpredictable RNG (as defined above),
+    - was generated using a statistical or unpredictable RNG (as defined above), or
+    - is based on a timestamp (but only if the reproducible result is not intended to vary during the time specified on the timestamp and within the timestamp's granularity; for example, a year/month/day timestamp for a result that varies only daily),
 2. the application needs to generate the same "random" result multiple times,
 3.  it would be impractical to store or distribute that "random" result without relying on seeding, such as--
     -   by saving the result to a file, or